KuanWeiBeCool/Choose-best-Sephora-Make-up-Products-With-A-Limited-Budget/README.md

 # Sephora Project Overview
+Girls love makeup products, and they also like surprises.
+So, naturally, sometimes they want their boyfriends (or guy friends in general) to give them makeup products as surprise gifts.
+Unfortunately, guys usually have very little sense about makeup, or not at all.
+Thus, choosing makeup products can be a great challenge for guys.
+I have a girlfriend who also loves makeup product, and I am one of the guys who knows nothing about it.
+So, to save my future self some "trouble" when the time comes, I developed a method to help me automatically choose the best makeup products, within a given budget.
+In the project, I did the following:
+- Scaped over 100 "Just arrived" make-up products from Sephora website
-- Created a script that helps me choose the best combination of products with a given budget of $100
+- Created a script that helps me choose the best combination of newly arrived make-up products with a given budget of $100
-- Scaped over 100 "Just arrived" make-up products on Sephora website

 ## Code and Resources Used